 Another thing to talk to kids about if they're surfing the internet are those big green download buttons!
 You'll want kids to know they shouldn't click a download button unless they are sure they know what is being downloaded and that it's from a trusted source.

-Common Sense Media and Parental Controls
+Digital Literacy and Common Sense Media and Parental Controls

 Have you ever needed to know how to use the parental controls on a certain device, or needed to help a parent with this?
 Common Sense Media’s Parents’ Ultimate Guide to Parental Controls is a good link to bookmark as it gives you all the best ways to keep tabs on what children may try to get on to with their devices.
 This guide leaves no stone unturned with how many options it opens up, such as tracking a device’s location, and how to set up parental controls on devices like iOS and Android.
 This guide is primarily targeted to parents and also comes in Spanish.

 A while back I started using Bark Parental Controls for my 9 year old and I highly recommend it!
 I wanted to give it somse time before I shared an honest review.
 From the parent controls, I can monitor when he has screentime access and keep an eye on all different areas like youtube, spotify, pinterest, his chromebook, and more!
 Bark covers text messages, YouTube, email, and 30+ social media platforms and apps.
 If you have a question, I've found that there support team is very helpful.

 If you're worried about your child is being bullied online, you can get alerts set up through Bark, the best parental control app (in my opinion!)
 If you're concerned about your kid’s website browsing, you can filter out entire categories of sites (like streaming) or just block specific domains (like Netflix).
 If you want to set a custom schedule for screentime (like disabling internet at bedtime) you can do that!
 There is even location check-ins but I haven't used those yet.